johnpr01/home-automation/README.md

 ---

+🌡️ **Smart Thermostat System**: Your home automation now includes intelligent temperature control using Fahrenheit, with Pi Pico sensors and automatic heating/cooling management optimized for Raspberry Pi 5!

 **Note**: This is a complete Go project structure following best practices for home automation systems.
-The code includes working examples for devices, sensors, API handlers, and a modern web interface.
+The code includes working examples for devices, sensors, API handlers, smart thermostat control, and a modern web interface.